 We all know that the biggest difficulty with digital communication is conveying the proper tone.
 That’s why sharing negative feelings with someone through email is difficult—you want to have just the right tone.
 You don’t want to sound too mean, but you also want to make it clear that you are frustrated.
 And you know that sugar coating the problem may only allow it to persist.

-The first piece of advice I have is that you should only send an angry email if you absolutely have to.
+yes, We've all felt like this at least once.
+Credit: Shopify first piece of advice I have is that you should only send an angry email if you absolutely have to.
 If at all possible, have this conversation in person.
 Although it might be more difficult in some ways, it will be easier in other ways.
-Face-to-face conversations erase the potential for your tone to be misunderstood, and they allow for easier, in-depth conversation.
+Face-to-face conversations erase the potential for your tone to be misunderstood, and they allow for an easier, in-depth conversation.
 Today, many companies operate solely on a virtual basis, or at least partially do so, and those in-person conversations aren’t possible.
 Email communication is important, if not necessary.

 When you need to send an angry email (or frustrated, or irritated, or generally-not-pleasant email), be sure to go through these steps first.